Telemedicine App Development_ A Detailed Insight

 • Because of this, server resources may be automatically increased in line with rising demand.

-• In order to build a scalable database for a healthcare app, it is helpful to manually analyze the code and optimize the poorly specified areas.
+• To build a scalable database for a healthcare app, it is helpful to manually analyze the code and optimize the poorly specified areas.

 • Cloning the application server is a method for deploying many identical application servers.